retinens/laravel-cookie-consent/README.md

 The users should be presented the option to agree or disagree with the optional cookies.

-The good folks at Spatie have created this great package, and I wanted to add the refuse button.
+This package is based on the spatie/laravel-cookie-consent package by the good folks at Spatie.

 This package provides an easily configurable view to display the message.
-Also included is JavaScript code to set a cookie when a user agrees with the cookie policy.
+Also included is JavaScript code to set a cookie when a user agrees or disagrees with the cookie policy.
 The user can also disagree, and the cookie is set the 0.
 The package will not display the dialog when that cookie has been set.

 ## Installation